SteveSmith16384/PhysicsPlatformer/readme.md

 ### CONTROLS
 Keyboard 1 - Arrow keys and Ctrl
 Keyboard 2 - W, A, S, D and Space
-Gamepads - Left joystick and X to jump
+Gamepads - Left joystick and X to jump (on a PS4 controller anyways)

-Press fire to join the game!
+Hold down fire to join the game!
 This game can handle as many players as you have control methods for.

 ### OBJECTIVE
 Get your avatar to the green "exit" box to complete a level.
+Red entities are normally fatal.
 Press Esc to restart a level.
+The players can also throw grenades, which affect the physics but otherwise cause no harm.

 ### FEATURES!